open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 https://github.com/tcort/markdown-link-check checks markdown files for valid links and anchors.

-It is recommended to not make this a required check for PRs to avoid unnecessary blocking of PRs if external links break.
+It is recommended to not make this a required check for pull requests to avoid blocking pull requests if external links break.

 ```
+  # this is not a required check to avoid blocking pull requests if external links break
   markdown-link-check:
     # release branches are excluded to avoid unnecessary maintenance if external links break
     if: ${{ !startsWith(github.ref_name, 'v') }}